Jon Bellion: 2011–2014: Early career and various mixtapes

 Bellion's first mixtape, Scattered Thoughts Vol. 1 was released in early 2011 via his Facebook page and reached over 11,000 downloads.
 Bellion signed with Visionary Music Group in 2012 and released a cover of Drake's "The Motto" on VMG's YouTube page.

 In 2012, Bellion wrote the chorus to the song "The Monster" by Eminem featuring Rihanna.
 This song won a Grammy Award in the 2015 Grammy Awards for Best Rap/Sung Collaboration.
 Bellion also co-wrote and produced the song "Trumpets" by Jason Derulo in 2012, which was not released until 2013 in the UK and 2014 in the US.

 Bellion released his second mixtape, titled Translations Through Speakers on February 20, 2013, his third, The Separation on December 10 of the same year and his fourth, The Definition on September 23, 2014, along with the single "Luxury".
 Bellion also headlined his first national tour called The Beautiful Mind Tour in October 2014.

 2015–2017: Touring and The Human Condition

-Bellion released several singles in early 2015, including "Woodstock (Psychedelic Fiction)", "All Time Low", and "Woke the F*ck Up" through Capitol Records.
+Bellion released several singles in early 2015, including "Woodstock (Psychedelic Fiction)", "All Time Low", and "Woke the Fuck Up" through Capitol Records.
 On March 31, 2015, Bellion announced his second national tour, The Definition Tour.
 The tour began on May 26 and concluded on July 2.
 Bellion was also featured on "Beautiful Now", a song on Zedd's album True Colors, which was released on May 15, 2015.
 Bellion was also featured on American rapper B.o.B's album Psycadelik Thoughtz on the song "Violence".

 Bellion released several acoustic versions of his songs, including one of "All Time Low" on February 26, 2016, and one of "Human" on March 4, 2016.